Heliodex/coputer/README.md

-# ⚠️ Notice
+# Coputer

-This project is about to be rebranded
+Collaborative, distributed execution environment for [Luau](https://luau.org) programs.

-> "coputer: the collaborative execution environment"
+> "coputer: get someone else to run your code for you"